iamppz/chrome-html-inspector/README.md

 ## Usage

   1. Click icon to enable capture;
-  1. Press Ctrl+Alt and move mouse cursor to the HTML element.
+  1. Press Ctrl+Alt and then move your mouse to an element to show the inspect window;
+  1. Press Esc to close the inspector window.